Dental Bridges Mt. Pleasant, MI

 How long is the dental bridge procedure?

 The dental bridge procedure usually takes an hour to an hour and a half over two office visits.
-The dental implant procedure will need to be performed first for implant-supported bridges.
+For implant-supported bridges, the dental implant procedure will need to be performed first.
 The implants require 3-6 months of healing to fuse with the jawbone.
 After that, we can take impressions and get you fitted for the bridge.

 Is the dental bridge procedure painful?